pluginpizza/automatic-login/README.md

 ### Composer

-Automatic Login can be added as a dependency to your project via the [wpackagist composer repository](https://wpackagist.org/search?q=automatic-login).
+Automatic Login can be added as a dependency to your project via the [wp packages composer repository](https://wp-packages.org/packages/wp-plugin/automatic-login).

+`composer require wp-plugin/automatic-login`